NGT seeks accountability for Chitlapakkam lake encroachments

 To incentivise investment, the government plans to exempt various taxes and duties for land used in green hydrogen projects.
 This includes exemptions from local body tax, non-agriculture land tax, stamp duty, and electricity duty for a decade post-commissioning.
 Wheeling charges for intra-state transmission will also be waived for ten years.

-The policy underscores Haryana's commitment to sustainable development and energy transition, recognizing green hydrogen as a key element in achieving these goals.
+The policy underscores Haryana's commitment to sustainable development and energy transition, recognising green hydrogen as a key element in achieving these goals.
 By fostering a conducive regulatory environment and providing targeted incentives, the government aims to attract investments and propel green hydrogen adoption in the state.
 (The Print)

 This is a roundup of important policy updates from 1st March to 15th March, 2024.
 Read our news updates here.